 Also here, as for a manually calibrated dataset, you will first need to download and unpack the raw data, if you want to perform further imaging or re-calibrate.
 This will create the additional subdirectory "raw" containing the ASDM(s).
-In order to then run "scriptForPI.py", you will need to verify that you have installed the CASA version indicated in the QA2 Report or Weblog.
-Then start up CASA in the working directory "script" using execfile('member.uid___A001_X1465_X1b48.scriptForPl.py') '''
+In order to then run "scriptForPl.py", you will need to verify that you have installed the CASA version indicated in the QA2 Report or Weblog.
+Then start up CASA in the working directory "script" using casa --pipeline execfile('member.uid\\\A001\X1465\X1b48.scriptForPI.py')